mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

 ```
 # Uploading image to Google Container Registry

 Before you can deploy a Docker image to GCE, you need to deploy it to a Docker image hosting service.
-Google Container Registry (GCR) is the image hosting service integrated with GCP, so that's the easiest option.
+Google Container Registry (GCR) is GCP's preferred service, so that's the easiest option.
 To do that, check out the `nginx` branch of my example repo:

 ```bash
 cd ~/docker-flask-upload-demo